Skip to main content

 What's the simplest way to host an HTML file online?
 Drag it into Hostsmith and copy the URL.
 Done.
 I wrote a longer guide on hosting an HTML file online with screenshots if you want the step-by-step.

 Are there EU-hosted Vercel alternatives?
 Yes.
 Cloudflare has EU points of presence by default.
 Hostsmith has explicit EU partitions you can pick at upload time, so the files actually sit in the EU.
+Fly.io lets you pick EU regions for app workloads.
 Netlify and Vercel have EU edge but data residency guarantees usually require a paid plan.

 Most people on Vercel today don't need Vercel.
-They need a host.
+They need a host that matches the shape of the work.
 For one HTML file, the right answer was always going to be a host, not a platform.
+For a Postgres-backed app, the right answer is a platform that doesn't pretend the database is somebody else's problem.